VFA-113: 2020s

 Following multiple exercises with Pacific Rim militaries, VFA-113 and CVW-2 were ordered to operate in the Red Sea in defense of international shipping lanes and Israel against Houthi/Iran proxy military unit attacks from Yemen.

 VFA-113 and CVW-2 arrived in the CENTCOM AOR in early April 2025 with extensive combat operations against the Houthis/Iranians commencing upon arrival to the region.

+The squadron currently operates the Block III Super Hornet as of 2026.